Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Introduction

 \section{Introduction}

 Magnetic reconnection is a fundamental plasma process characterized by the breaking and topological reconnection of magnetic field lines, facilitating the rapid conversion of magnetic energy into kinetic and thermal energy~\citep{reconnection1,reconnection2,Ji2022}.
 While historically studied in fully ionized regimes, reconnection is common in partially ionized plasmas, such as the solar chromosphere \citep{Shibata2007, Tian2014, reconnection4}, protostellar disks \citep{Oberg2011}, and the interstellar medium \citep{Fielding2023}.
-In these environments, interactions between charged particles and neutrals can strongly influence the structure of the current sheet and modify both the onset criteria and the rate of energy dissipation.
+In these environments, interactions between charged particles and neutrals can strongly influence the structure of the current sheet and modify both the onset criteria and the rate of energy dissipation. {Ideal-tearing models have also been applied to partially ionized layers of the solar atmosphere and protoplanetary disks, where successive current-sheet disruptions may connect coupled large scales to decoupled fast reconnection at small scales~\citep{Pucci2024}.} {As a recent example, two-fluid ion-neutral magnetohydrodynamic (MHD) studies of plasmoid coalescence confirmed that adding neutral dynamics, and later ionization/recombination, can modify reconnection dynamics relative to fully ionized single-fluid MHD models~\citep{Murtas2021,Murtas2022}.}